oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/rings.md

     also meant to eventually model multivariate rings with filtrations and their elements.

-The following function allows one to distinguish between graded and filtered rings:
+The following function allows one, in particular, to distinguish between graded and filtered rings.

 ```@docs
-is_graded(R::MPolyDecRing)
+is_graded(R::MPolyRing)
 ```

 ### Constructors for Graded Rings

 There are two basic ways of creating multivariate rings with gradings:
-While the `grade` function allows one to assign a grading to a polynomial ring already constructed, the `graded_polynomial_ring` function is meant to create a graded polynomial ring all at once.
+While the `grade` function allows one to create a graded ring by assigning a grading to a polynomial ring already constructed, the `graded_polynomial_ring` function is meant to create a graded polynomial ring all at once.

 ```@docs